 The HAMR Drive Roadmaps

-The potential of HAMR drives has led to big ambitions where Seagate and Western Digital are concerned.
+The potential of HAMR drives has led to big ambitions.

-Seagate’s first HAMR drives, to be released this year, will be 32TB.
-They will figure in the firm’s Exos Corvault JBOD chassis.
-Next up, there will be a 36TB drive with 10 disks and 20 hears.
-From there, Seagate plans on manufacturing 40TB and 50TB drives.
+Seagate’s first HAMR drives, released in 2024 as part of their Mosaic 3+ HDD platform, are 30+TB.
+The firm now plans to produce 40+TB drives by the end of 2025.
+From there, Seagate plans on manufacturing 50TB drives and beyond.
 While there are no specific release dates for these higher capacity drives, CEO Dave Mosley says there will be a gap of 18-20 months between HAMR capacity increases, as opposed to 12-15 months for PMR.

 Related Reading